 |Brain implant lets man write using thoughts

-A man who can't move his hands used his thoughts to write on a computer screen.
-The man is paralyzed from the neck down.
-Scientists from Stanford University implanted two tiny sensors into the man's brain.
-The scientists called this "brain-to-text" and "mindwriting".
-The man wants to be anonymous, so scientists call him T5.
-He became paralyzed after a spinal cord injury ten years ago.
-The implants allow him to use his mind to write.
-He can write about 18 words per minute.
+A man who cannot move his arms or hands has used his thoughts to write on a computer screen.
+The man has been paralyzed from the neck down for almost a decade.
+Scientists from Stanford University in the USA implanted two tiny sensors into the man's brain.
+The scientists gave this method two names – "brain-to-text" and "mindwriting".
+The man wants to remain anonymous, so scientists have called him T5.
+He became paralyzed after suffering a spinal cord injury ten years ago.
+The implants have allowed T5 to use his mind to write.
+He can write 90 characters (about 18 words) per minute.
 This is five words slower than the average person writing a text message on a smartphone.

-The mindwriting system is simple, but it uses a lot of advanced technology.
-Scientists asked T5 to imagine writing a sentence on a paper.
-Sensors in his brain detected activity as he imagined writing.
-A computer turned this activity into text on a screen.
-The scientists used a special algorithm.
-A researcher hopes his system will help millions of paralyzed people to write again.
-It might also help people who cannot speak.
-The researcher said: "The goal is to restore their ability to communicate by text."
-In the future, this technology might help us to write at the speed of thought.
+The mindwriting system is very simple, but it involved a lot of advanced technology.
+Scientists asked T5 to imagine holding a pen and then writing a sentence on a paper.
+The sensors in T5's brain detected the activity in his brain as he imagined writing.
+A computer decoded this activity into text on a screen.
+The scientists used a special algorithm to do this.
+Professor Jaimie Henderson, a Stanford University researcher, hopes this research could help millions of paralyzed people, and those who have lost the ability to speak, to write again.
+He said: "The goal is to restore their ability to communicate by text."
+This technology may one day help anyone to write at the speed of thought.